How you are paid: start and end dates

 TSSU members are paid on a biweekly salary scale.
 Each 4-month semester corresponds to approximately 17 weeks, divided into 8.5 pay periods.
 Appointments during Intersession (May-June) and Summer (July-August) semesters have 4 pay periods.
 On your contract for the semester, the contract start and end dates indicate when you’re an employee, while the payroll start and end dates indicate your schedule of pay.
 Because these dates don’t often align, you may receive your last paycheque prior to the end of your work contract.

-SFU’s 2019 payroll schedule can be found here.
+SFU’s current payroll schedule can be found here.

 The basic components of the salary scale for each category of employment are listed below.
 For more information contact us.

 Wages are paid on a salaried basis and defined in terms of Base Units (BUs) which include 4% vacation pay.
 One BU corresponds to a maximum of 42 hours of work (less 1.1 hours for statutory holiday compensation).
 The dollar value per BU varies depending on your status as a student; all values are effective May 1, 2021: